Netacea/cloudflare-worker-template-typescript/README.md

 ## ☁ Publishing

 The integration must be built with webpack before deployment via wrangler.
-You can do this yourself by running `npm run build`, or use `npm run publish` to build with webpack and publish to your Cloudflare distribution in one command.
+You can do this yourself by running `npm run build`, or use `npm run deploy` to build with webpack and publish to your Cloudflare distribution in one command.

 ## ❗ Issues